DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onMessageEntered.md

 #include common-ref-eventparam

 ##### field(e.message): Message
-A message that was sent.
+A message that was entered.

 ---
 <!-- Description goes here -->